This is mini-swe-agent v2

 SWE-agent jump-started the development of AI agents in 2024.
 Back then, we placed a lot of emphasis on tools and special interfaces for the agent.
 However, one year later, a lot of this is not needed at all to build a useful agent!

-In fact, mini-SWE-agent:
+In fact, the mini agent:

 - Does not have any tools other than bash — it doesn't even use the tool-calling interface of the LMs.
 This means that you can run it with literally any model.
 When running in sandboxed environments you also don't need to take care of installing a single package — all it needs is bash.